 CONS: Not the highest durability, the small pouch for a phone or other devices might be too small for a big phone.

 PowerPort Solar Lite

 SunJack 14W Solar Charger + 10000mAh QC 3.0 Power Banks

 The SunJack 14W Solar Charger comes with a large capacity 10000mAh battery pack (charges iPhones and most smartphones up to 5 times), while the four solar panels pump out up to 2.8 Amps of USB power, with a built-in smart IC chip to intelligently identify your device and maximize charging speed while protecting from overcharging.
 Automatic restore if shade occurs.
-Backed by 12-month hassle-free warranty.
+Backed by a 12-months hassle-free warranty.